zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

- For large-sized & international enterprises, they sometimes add an extra round to test other aspects of the candidates, e.g., cognitive tests, problem-solving tests.
+ For large-sized & international enterprises, they sometimes add  extra rounds to test other aspects of the candidates, e.g., cognitive tests, problem-solving and written tests .
 Still, **most of my interviews followed a similar pattern above here.**

 <br/>